-Tuition is due on the first day of the month (September Tuition will be due September 1st).
-A late fee of \$25.00 will be added for any tuition that is paid after the $5^{\text{\tiny TH}}$ of the month.
+Tuition is due on the first day of the month (September Tuition will be due September 1st) and will be automatically processed on the first of each month.
+A late fee of \$25.00 will be added for any tuition that is paid after the $5^{\text{\tiny TM}}$ of the month.
 Our computer system will automatically add the late fee to your account.
 Recital tickets will not be handed out in June unless all outstanding payments including late fees are paid.
 Return check fee - \$25.00.

 Payments for tuition, costumes & competition entry fees may be made by cash, check or credit card (VISA & M.C.).
-If paying by cash or check we MUST receive the payment 5 days before the due date.
-This is so the payment is posted to your account and you are not charged twice through the Studio Director automatic payments.
+If paying by cash or check, we MUST receive the payment 5 days before the due date.
+This is so the payment is posted to your account, and you are not charged twice through the Studio Director automatic payments.